How to Switch Auto Insurance Providers Without Hassle

 Step 3: Contact Your Current Insurer

-Once your new coverage is ready, let your old insurer know you’re switching.
-A written notice is best.
-Ask for a cancellation confirmation and check for any refunds on unused premiums.
+Once your new policy is active, notify your current provider that you’re switching.
+Written notice is usually best.
+Ask for a cancellation confirmation and check whether you’re eligible for a refund of any unused premium.

 Understand Your State’s Insurance Rules